dpac56/jobs/README.md

 ---Also look at the enum function in role in schema

 Iteration 2: [Create a new branch]
+- Make complete employer profiles
-- Rename all files from jobs to jobs
+--- Rename all files from jobs to jobs
-- Mash replace in sublime text Jobs -> Jobs & jobs -> jobs
+--- Mash replace in sublime text Jobs -> Jobs & jobs -> jobs
-- Try to not make different schemas for candidate and employer, instead use a mixed schema ie. a profile field in the user that has all the fields required for both but takes in & displays only the role relevant ones.
+--- Try to not make different schemas for candidate and employer, instead use a mixed schema ie. a profile field in the user that has all the fields required for both but takes in & displays only the role relevant ones.

+Iteration 3:
+- Complete single job listing page
+--- Make sure that only the relevant user fields are being sent along with the job object (not the sensitive ones)
+--- Figure out the file upload directive and the relation with mongoose